 This week's New Yorker is going the extra mile, and then some, for kids who need a leg up.
-NY1's John Schiumo filed the following report.
+NY1's John Schiumo filed the following report, which was shot, written and edited by Rachel Smith.

 When Tom McGrath pounds the pavement in New York City, he knows he'll face obstacles.